-“O Mary, Woman and Mother, Listen to our stories, hold them in your heart and make your own the stories that no one wants to hear.
-Teach us to recognize the good thread that runs through the history.
-Look at the tangled knots in our life that paralyze our memory.
+“O Mary, Woman and Mother, listen to our stories; hold them in your heart; and make your own the stories that no one wants to hear.
+Teach us to recognize the good thread that runs through history.
+Look at the tangled knots in our lives that paralyze our memory.
 By your gentle hands, every knot can be united.
-Woman of Spirit, mother of trust, inspire us too.”
-Pope Francis
+Woman of Spirit, mother of trust, inspire us, too.”

 We imitate the joy, simplicity, and “Deo Gratias” of Saint Felix of Cantalice, whose name Divine Providence has chose for our Congregation.

 We wanted to celebrate our novena in preparation for the feast of St. Felix in a different way.
 We decided that, whenever a child came to the gate, we would share with them the story of St. Felix and give them a candy.
 For the babies, we would give them a toy.
 As the nine days unfolded, we saw what joy this simple gesture gave to kids.
 During this pandemic, our activities have been put on hold; but daily someone would be at our door.

 On Sunday, May 17, we decided to celebrate together the feast of St. Felix with a barbecue.
 We had much to celebrate–St. Felix, of course; Jean Philip who lives in St. Felix House on the property; and the past birthdays of Annette and Sr. Inga.
 It was a great celebration!